steadforce/harbor-day2-operator/README.md

 ## Configuration Files

 The configuration files are added externally and referenced by the harbor-day2-operator.
 The configuration files contain all desired settings in json format.
+As ids can change anytime, it is not feasible to keep ids in configuration files.
+Instead insert a template for registry and project ids.
+The template looks like `{{ registry:name }}` or `{{ project:name }}`,
+with name being the name of the project or registry.
+The template will be replaced with the actual project or registry id, fetched from the harbor instance.
+Note that if there is an entry in the next line the trailing comma is still needed in order to form correct json.
+The templating only replaces everything inside and including the double curly braces with the id.

 ### configurations.json